ionos-cloud/ionosctl/docs/subcommands/k8s-nodepool-create.md

       --node-count int            The number of worker Nodes that the Node Pool should contain.
 Min 1, Max: Determined by the resource availability (default 1)
-      --node-zone string          The compute Availability Zone in which the Node should exist (default "AUTO") --nodepool-name string      The name for the K8s NodePool (required) --nodepool-version string   The K8s version for the NodePool (default "1.19.8") -o, --output string             Desired output format [text|json] (default "text") -q, --quiet                     Quiet output
+      --node-zone string          The compute Availability Zone in which the Node should exist (default "AUTO") --nodepool-name string      The name for the K8s NodePool (required) --nodepool-version string   The K8s version for the NodePool -o, --output string             Desired output format [text|json] (default "text") -q, --quiet                     Quiet output
       --ram-size int              The amount of memory for the node in MB, e.g. 2048.
 Size must be specified in multiples of 1024 MB (1 GB) with a minimum of 2048 MB (default 2048)
       --storage-size int          The total allocated storage capacity of a Node (default 10) --storage-type string       Storage Type (default "HDD")
+      --timeout int               Timeout option for waiting for NodePool/Request [seconds] (default 600) --wait-for-state            Wait for the new NodePool to be in ACTIVE state
 ```

 ## Examples